-In Dutch oven, place olive oil and set over medium heat.
+In a Dutch oven, place olive oil and set over medium heat.
 Sauté mixture until onions are cooked through.
-Add mixture into the roasted tomatoes and cook five additional hours at 200 degrees.
+Add the mixture to the roasted tomatoes and cook for five additional hours at 200 degrees.

 Add: tomato paste (start with 4 cans) Check the consistency and add the brown sugar.
 Using an emulsion blender, puree the batch thoroughly.

 2 Tablespoons garlic powder

 To each Quart jar add 4 ½ teaspoons of blend and 2 T. Lemon Juice Pint jar add 2 ¼ teaspoons of blend and a T. Lemon Juice

 Fill jars with hot tomatoes leaving a ½” headspace.